811

 If you have an NWT-registered phone number and dial 811 when you are in Canada but outside of the NWT, you will be routed to the 811 service provider in that province or territory.

-Do I still need to see my nurse or doctor?
+Do I still need to see my care provider?

-You may.
-811 does not replace your nurse or doctor.
-However, it can help you to know when you need to go to the health centre or hospital, and when you can manage your symptoms at home.
+Yes.
+811 does not replace your care provider, whether that is a mental health counsellor, nurse, or doctor.
+However, it can help you with interim support and help you to determine when you need to seek additional assistance.
 For example, most people who have a cold or the flu don’t need to see a nurse or doctor.
 811 nurses can give advice and tips for looking after yourself at home.
-It is a step that can be used when you are concerned about spreading communicable disease, such as COVID, and would like an assessment.
-An 811 nurse can advise whether you need to see a nurse or doctor in person after you’re given a medical assessment over the phone.
+An 811 nurse can advise whether you need to see a professional in person after you’re given an assessment over the phone.

-What kinds of questions will the nurse ask me?
+What kinds of questions will the nurse ask me if I'm calling about a health-related question?

 The first thing you will be asked is why you are calling and whether you have symptoms or questions about a health- related issue.
 If you are experiencing symptoms, the nurse will ask a series of follow-up questions.
 Based on your responses, the nurse will help you to decide the best next steps.
 You may be asked to make an appointment with your nurse or doctor; or go to the health centre or hospital.
 The nurse can provide information about local services available to you.
 The nurse will also identify actions you can take to manage symptoms at home.
 You can call back at any time if you have further questions or if your symptoms change.

 You can call back to 811, however you will be connected to the next available nurse.
 You will not be able to request to speak with a specific nurse.
+If you are advised by the nurse to call back in the case of worsening symptoms, your previously shared information will be reviewed to provide safe, personally tailored and quality advice and care.
 If you have an ongoing health or a social problem that needs attention, you should make regular appointments with your local health centre instead of calling 811.

 Where are the 811 nurses located?

-The team of more than 200 nurses answering 811 works out of offices located in Newfoundland.
+The team of more than 200 nurses answering 811 work out of offices located in Newfoundland.
 These nurses work for a company that specializes in providing this type of service to residents of Newfoundland & Labrador, Ontario, Saskatchewan, the U.S., and Asia.
-They have been in business over 20 years.
+They have been providing these services for over 22 years.

 Why isn’t this service based in the NWT?

 The NWT does not have a provider that offers this specialized service.
-The company providing this service has the expertise and experience in Canadian jurisdictions and agencies.
+The company providing this service has in-depth expertise and experience providing these services across many Canadian jurisdictions..

 What if all the nurses are busy?

-Usually, you will be able to talk to a nurse right away.
-If there are many other callers at the same time you call, a health care navigator will collect some of your information and a nurse will call you back within half an hour.
+In most cases you will be able to talk to a nurse right away.
+If there are many other callers at the same time you call, a health care navigator will collect some of your information and a nurse will aim to call you back within half an hour.

-How do I know I can trust the information I get from 811?
+How do I know I can trust the information I get from the registered nurse?

 Why does 811 keep a file on me?
 Who sees this information?

-How will the nurses know about the cultural needs in the NWT?
+How will the nurses know about the cultural needs of NWT residents?

 811 nurses have completed the Living Well Together training offered by the GNWT to ensure cultural sensitivity will be applied on all calls.
 They understand the need to respect cultural differences and how to respond to ensure callers feel safe, and that their needs are being addressed.